Serve in anOld-fashioned glass

 How to make:

 Traditionally the limes used to make this drink are not cut into slices or wedges.
 Instead a round disc is cut from the side of the fruit.
-These are cut large enough so that some of the fruits pulp backs the peel on the disc.
+These are cut large enough that some of the fruits pulp backs the peel on the disc.

 POUR the rum and sugar into glass.
 Then SQUEEZE the lime disc between finger and thumb before dropping into the drink.
 This expresses the oil from the skin and little of the juice into the Ti’Punch.
 Lastly SWIZZLE (stir) and consider adding ice - either one of two large cubes depending on glass size or preferably a small chunk of block ice.

 As the name suggests – this drink is punchy – the rhum agricole tends to be 50% alc./vol. and even if you choose to add ice then dilution is negligible.
 However, the all-important sugar cane juice adds flavour and smooths the rum, so yes, it's punchy but it's also very pleasing to drink.